ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-selection/index.md

 This example demonstrates the following:

-- The `isRowSelectable()` callback allows rows with a year of 2004 or 2008 to be selectable.
+- The `isRowSelectable(node)` callback allows rows with a year of 2004 or 2008 to be selectable.
 - As `gridOptions.groupSelectsChildren = true` selecting groups will also select 'selectable' children.
 - As `gridOptions.groupSelectsFiltered = true` selecting groups will only select 'selectable' children that pass the filter.
 - To demonstrate, follow these steps: